-What is a Simultaneous Bilateral Total Knee Replacement?
+What is a "Simultaneous" Bilateral Total Knee Replacement (BTKR)?

-The Staged procedure means that both knee replacements take place as two separate surgical events.
-Surgeries are performed several months apart one from the other, requiring two hospital stays, two anesthesias and two rehabilitation periods.
+The staged procedure means that both knee replacements take place as two separate surgical events.
+Surgeries are planned to be performed several months apart one from the other, requiring two hospital stays, two episodes of anesthesia and two rehabilitation periods.
 The time between surgeries may vary depending upon your individual medical condition but most surgeons will want you to recover about 3 months from the firstsurgery before you undergo the second surgery.

 What are the advantages of a Simultaneous Total Knee Replacement?

-The advantages of having a simultaneous knee replacement in the properly selected patient include: only one surgical event, single anesthesia, shorter overall hospital stay and the ability to rehabilitate both new knee replacements at the same time.
+The advantages of having a simultaneous knee replacement in the properly selected patient include: only one surgical event, one episode of anesthesia, shorter overallhospital stay and the ability to rehabilitate both new knee replacements at the same time.

 What are the advantages of a Staged Total Knee Replacement?

-What are the disadvantages of a Simultaneous Total Knee Replacement?
+What are the disadvantages of a simultaneous bilateral knee replacement?

 What are the disadvantages of a Staged BTKR?

-The disadvantages of having a Staged procedure include that it requires two hospital stays, two anesthesias and delays full return to work from disability as compared to simultaneous knee replacement.
+The disadvantages of having a Staged procedure is that it requires two hospital stays, two episodes of anesthesia and delays full return to work from disability as compared to simultaneous knee replacement.

-What are the results in terms of function and relieve of pain?
+What are the results in terms of function and relief of pain?

 The ultimate success of the operation should be the same in both the simultaneous and staged procedures.
 Your surgeon is the best source to help you decide what's best for you.